WomenWhoCode/Berlin/hack-evenings/README.md

 ### Website Frameworks

-  * A framework which will make your very easy and effective: https://getbootstrap.com/ (bootstrap)
+  * A framework which will make your very easy and effective: https://getbootstrap.com/
   * This framework will give your website a material look: https://materializecss.com/
   * Use font awesome to use free icons: https://fontawesome.com/
   * It will let you animate your website without using CSS from scratch: https://animate.style/